Information security policies

 Topic-based information security policy templates

-To cover the full breadth of information risk, security and related matters, we offer a suite of70 model policies covering more than 60 aspects of
+To cover the full breadth of information risk, security and related matters, we offer model policies covering more than 60 topics:

 NIST SP800-35 calls these ‘issue-specific’ policies.
 Since they were all written and maintained by the same professional author, they consistently adopt

 the same formal and yet readable style.
 A happy customer told us, “We really like how easily your policies read - simple and concise.”

 We don’t sell corporate security standards because the details vary so much between organizations that generic documents would be of limited value.
 However, if you are struggling, ask us about helping you develop your own corporate security standards on a consultancy basis.

 Information security procedures, guidelines and other awareness materials

 Formal policies clarify information security obligations making them enforceable, but employees still have to know what they are expected to do, how to

 do it, and who to turn to for help if they are struggling.
 Simply publishing or mandating the policies and expecting people to read, understand and comply